SteveMandich.com Blog Bio Evel Incarnate Back to Other Stuff Contact

 Some longhair rock dude in a furry costume dances and frolics with the girls in the pop-punk band.
 He doesn't bother wearing a mask.![]()

-Sasquatch: Legend Meets Science (Syndicated, 2003).
+Sasquatch: Legend Meets Science (syndicated, 2003).

 An hour-long documentary with the usual parade of scientists and witnesses and plaster casts and various renderings and picking apart of footage, narrated by Stacy Keach.![]()